micros-workshop/micros-workshop.github.io/index.md

 - Specialized applications and use  cases for conversational search (e.g., health, finance, travel)
 - Knowledge graph presentation in conversational search
 - Data creation and curation for conversational search
-- Evaluation metrics for effectiveness, engagement, satisfaction of conversational systems
+- Evaluation metrics for effectiveness, engagement, user satisfaction of conversational systems

 ### Program committee